 We suggest you set up his/her food, fresh water, toys, cat tree and clean litterbox in a room isolated from other pets/people.
 Make sure you set up an appointment with your vet.
 We recommend this "Isolation" period last for 2 weeks (14 days).
 It is important that your kitten is given adequate time to settle into his/her new home/surrounding before being introduced to other household pets and people.
 After your kitten has become comfortable around you and your family, we recommend slowly introducing him/her to your other household pets, people and other rooms (this time frame varies depending on individual cat/kitten).
 Please supervise all visits until you are certain your kitten is safe and comfortable.

 Your kitten will come litterbox trained but be aware there will be a transition period in which the kitten must become use to your home and their new environment so do anticipate a little retraining.
 Keeping the initial living space small (bedroom, bathroom, etc) and litterboxes close will help facilitate.
 For litter we use pine pellets, you can buy a 40 lb bag from either Chewy or tractor supply plus.

 We feed a raw diet that we order from grasslandbeef.com.
 If you do not feel comfortable with feeding a raw diet there is Stella & Chewy freeze dried raw which you just add warm water to.
 (They are made within the U.S.A) but if you do choose to feed your kitten different food, please introduce new food slowly, and mixed with current food, you should expect a short period of loose stools while the kitten’s digestive tract becomes familiar with the new food.
-If you decide to feed dry food please make sure it is a high quality protein as cats are obligate carnivores which means they require meat in their diet and little carbohydrates. please make sure your kitten has access to plenty of fresh water, we use a water fountain- We recommend drinkwell and or pioneer pet products.
-The links below is just one of their products, that we have and we highly recommend it, it is easy to clean and maintain.
+If you decide to feed dry food please make sure it is a high quality protein as cats are obligate carnivores which means they require meat in their diet and little carbohydrates. please make sure your kitten has access to plenty of fresh water, we use a water fountain- We recommend drinkwell and pioneer pet products.
+We have both and we highly recommend them, they are easy to clean and maintain.